apache/druid/docs/content/ingestion/flatten-json.md

 * Duplicate field definitions are not allowed, an exception will be thrown.
 * If auto field discovery is enabled, any discovered field with the same name as one already defined in the field specs will be skipped and not added twice.
 * The JSON input must be a JSON object at the root, not an array. e.g., {"valid": "true"} and {"valid":[1,2,3]} are supported but [{"invalid": "true"}] and [1,2,3] are not.
+* [http://jsonpath.herokuapp.com/](http://jsonpath.herokuapp.com/) is useful for testing the path expressions.